 Our program was officially established in 2011.
 We are here to provide services to the bees and the beekeeping industries in Hawai`i.
 Honey bees are not native to Hawai`i, but they have been here for over 150 years, providing a variety of excellent honey and, most importantly, pollination for many plants.
 Local agriculture depends heavily on honey bee pollination.
 Beekeeping industries in Hawai`i include honey production and queen bee rearing for export.
-Our program flyer can be found here: New Apiary Program info sheet

-If you’re new to beekeeping or just thinking about getting started, have a look a the “FAQ” link above.
+If you’re new to beekeeping or just thinking about getting started, have a look a the “FAQ” link below.
 Information about bee pests and diseases can be found on the “Bee Health” page.
 “Current Beevents” will tell you about recent/upcoming bee-related news, including beekeeping classes in the state.
 “Beesources” provides links to more helpful bee information, including some instructional videos.

 What we do Statewide:

 - Monitor over 100 swarm traps near ports of entry statewide for bio security to survey for new pest detection and invasive species.

 - Inspect all queen breeders in Hawaii quarterly for shipment certificates to ensure disease free export of queen bees.

 - Teach classes for free or at low cost, covering a variety of practical beekeeping topics including: Beginning Beekeeping, Honey Bee Health, Swarm Behavior, Queen Rearing, & Products of the Beehive (currently on-hold due to limited staffing).

 - Present at fairs and classrooms to educate about pollinator importance and protection, including safe spray practices for home owners, and beekeeping best management practices.

 - Maintain a statewide beekeeper registry that provides participants with new pest & disease advisories, locally relevant bee information, swarm removals, our quarterly newsletters, and new product updates.